Reactive Chat application using ServiceStack and Fable in F#

 [<Emit "new $0($1...)">] abstract Create: unit -> InputMessage

-There is another way that you can directly share
+There is another way: you can directly share

-from server file.
-That is the benefit of using F# on client and server both sides.
+dtosfrom the server file.
+That is the benefit of using F# on both client and server sides.
 Isomorphic F# all the way.
-But then I can’t show great work done with ts2fable tool.
+But then I can't show the great work done with the ts2fable tool.

-For a simplicity case I am using Agent here.
-Just taking a middle ground here.
+For a simple case I am using an Agent here, just taking a middle ground.

 type Utility() =